Property Management Companies In Japan: A Quick Guide

 Many property management companies will help place tenants into your properties.
 By working with local real estate agents, your property will be in front of those looking to rent.

-Once a tenant is found, property management companies will screen them to find the best fit for your property.
+Once a tenant is found, the property manager will screen them to find the best fit for your property.

 6. Rent management.

-Another common service that property management companies will do is to collect rent from your tenants.
+Another common service that commercial property management companies offer is to collect rent from your tenants.

-While the owner has the right to decide the rent, the management company will ensure the amount is paid.
+While the landlord has the right to decide the rent, the management company will ensure the amount is paid.

-Once the amount is collected, the property management company will send a bank transfer to your bank account.
+Once the amount is collected, the company will send a bank transfer to your bank account.

 What are the benefits of using a property management company in Japan?